 - 1. Time.
 Reserve at least 2 hours (reading, study, web apps, multimedia, assignments, etc.) for every hour of class.
 This time is at least 6 hours per week in addition to class time.
-If you are a full-time student and have a job, you should NOT work more than 15-20 hours per week. - 2.
+If you are having trouble finding this much time in your schedule, or if you are spending more time than this on the class, please see me, the instructor for time management and study tips. - 2.
 Instructor.
 Drop by weekly during office hours.
 If you have any problems, come talk to me. - 3.
 Peers.
 Ask your classmates for help, e.g., before and after class or lab are good times to meet with a study group.
 Ask me if you'd like help scheduling a study group!
 You master the material when you are challenged to explain it to someone else.